edgardomortiz/Captus/docs/content/assembly/clean/report.md

 `Captus` summarizes the information in those disparate reports into a single HTML file, `captus-assembly_clean.report.html`.
 All you need to do is open this single file in your browser (Microsoft Edge, Google Chrome, Mozilla Firefox, Safari, etc., internet connection required) to get a quick overview on all your samples, both reads (for paired-end), and before and after cleaning!
 {{% notice info %}}
-Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a PNG.
+Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a SVG.
 For more information, please visit the following sites:

 - <https://plotly.com/chart-studio-help/zoom-pan-hover-controls>